Skip to content

 }

-Tool use, JSON extraction Sonnet Reliable structured output
+Tool use, JSON extraction balanced agent model reliable structured output

 6. Streaming for Responsive Agents